dekoza/mtgpl/docs/_sources/BOK.rst.txt

    Whenever Kami of the Honored Dead is dealt damage, you gain that much life.

-   Soulshift 6 (When this creature dies, you may return target Spirit card with converted mana cost 6 or less from your graveyard to your hand.)
+   Soulshift 6 (When this creature dies, you may return target Spirit card with mana value 6 or less from your graveyard to your hand.)

 :mtgtip:`Kentaro, the Smiling Cat<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/d/ddcea3b3-5852-4ae1-a952-7b392564cb9d.jpg?1562880249|https://scryfall.com/card/bok/13/kentaro-the-smiling-cat?utm_source=api>`
    Bushido 1 (Whenever this creature blocks or becomes blocked, it gets +1/+1 until end of turn.)

-   You may pay |mana_x| rather than pay the mana cost for Samurai spells you cast, where X is that spell's converted mana cost.
+   You may pay |mana_x| rather than pay the mana cost for Samurai spells you cast, where X is that spell's mana value.

 :mtgtip:`Kitsune Palliator<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/b/eb981f8b-4f03-4fd2-a255-b10635958bfd.jpg?1562880539|https://scryfall.com/card/bok/14/kitsune-palliator?utm_source=api>`